 All social events must be scheduled in the Office of the Dean of Students and approved for entry on the official College calendar.
-Reservations for space in the student unions and designated meeting places should be made at the Office of Financial Affairs for NOC Tonkawa, the Office of Dean of Students, or the Vice President for NOC Enid or NOC Stillwater.
+Reservations for space in the student unions and designated meeting places should be made at the Office of Financial Affairs for NOC Tonkawa, or the Vice President for NOC Enid or NOC Stillwater.
 All social events must be approved by the Student Senate.
 The application form, signed by the Dean of Students and the Student Senate president, will list sponsors, chaperones, student hosts and other information and should be filed in the office of the Dean of Students.